cameroncuster/probhub/README.md

-# Probhub - Programming Problems Hub
+# AlgoHub - Programming Problems Hub

-Probhub is a modern web application that provides a curated collection of programming problems from various competitive programming platforms.
+AlgoHub is a modern web application that provides a curated collection of programming problems from various competitive programming platforms.
 It helps users improve their coding skills, prepare for technical interviews, and master algorithmic thinking.

 ## Features